lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 # Introduction

-When requesting a certificate from a Certification Authority (CA), a PKI end entity may wish to include Evidence of the security properties of its environments in which the private keys are stored in that request.
+When requesting a certificate from a Certification Authority (CA), a PKI end entity may wish to include Evidence of the security properties of its environments in which private keys are stored.
 This Evidence can be appraised by authoritative entities, such as a Registration Authority (RA) or a CA as part of validating an incoming certificate request against given certificate policy.
 This specification provides two newly defined attributes that allow for conveyance of remote attestation payload in Certificate Requests (CSR) in either PKCS#10 {{RFC2986}} or Certificate Request Message Format (CRMF) {{RFC4211}}.